SillyBubble/SillyBubble.github.io/content/authors/Xi/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Delft University of Technology
+  - name: Polytechnic University of Milan
     url: ''

 # Short bio (displayed in user profile at end of posts)